The Top 10 Spanish hacks

 This language learning technique involves listening to Spanish with earphones and simultaneously repeating it out loud while walking outdoors.
 There are three main keys to this exercise:

-If you feel shy or embarrassed to this in public, find a road or path where you can speak Spanish loudly and proudly without many other people around you.
+If you feel shy or embarrassed to do this in public, find a road or path where you can speak Spanish loudly and proudly without many other people around you.

 2. Maintain a perfectly upright posture.